 You can get pretty creative with your point system, and this might be a great way to transition into (or bolster an existing) retainer program.

 For example, if each web design package comes with the option to pay a monthly fee for ongoing maintenance, you can offer a “loyalty incentive’ for clients to join the maintenance program.
 Maybe they get a free “refresh” every 6 months, or you knock some money off the price for the sixth month.

 Another way to do a point system is to offer a “buy three, get one free” special.
 After a client books three projects with you, the fourth is on the house (up to a certain dollar amount).
 You get the idea.

 3. Mix, match, and combine

 There’s no “wrong” way to set up your loyalty program, as long as it’s something your customers actually use.

 Feel free to get creative and see what kinds of things get great responses.
 Maybe first-time clients get a bottle of champagne delivered upon completion of the project, and major clients receive some sort of goodie basket after a major milestone like the 1-year mark of a monthly retainer.

 You can also tier your rewards, which might look something like this: the sixth month of maintenance is 10% off, and the twelfth month is 50% off.
 Or offer some other fabulous reward after a nice length of time, like 20% off a redesign project.

 Ultimately, the only criterion you can use to figure out if your reward program is working is your customer retention rate.
-If your clients are coming back for more, and doing it more often than before, what you’re doing is working!
+If your clients are coming back for more, using your reward program, and bringing new clients to your door, what you’re doing is working!

 Have you ever thought about offering a loyalty program for your clients?
 Why or why not?